mouthpiece66/Scripts_Bioinformatica/README.md

 ## 🚀 Pipeline Execution Steps (IMPORTANT)

-All the scripts should be run from the root `Project/` directory.
+All the scripts should be run from outside from Project directory.
 The order of execution is as follows:

 ## 1) Create the project directory structure: